salvedojuliao/course-vue/Time02/notes.md

 - It is as JavaScript framework that makes building interactive and reactive web frontends (= browswer-side web applications) easier.

-- Framework: It is a (trhid-party) library that exposes utility functionalities AND 'a set of rules' (a clear guidance) on how to build your Javascript application.
+- Framework: It is a (third-party) library that exposes utility functionalities AND 'a set of rules' (a clear guidance) on how to build your Javascript application.

 - Reactive: Your app is able to react to user input, update the screen dynamically (e.g to show overlays or input validation erros) -> Look and feel of mobile apps.